vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 4. If more than two-thirds of the validators approve the proposed block, it is added to the blockchain.
 Otherwise, the block is rejected.
 5. Once a block has been added to the blockchain, the validators move on to the next block proposal and voting process.

 It also supports finality, which means that once a block has been added to the blockchain, it cannot be reversed.
 The most popular and original use case is part of the [Cosmos SDK](https://tendermint.com/sdk/).
-Purely on an empirical basis, this suggests a degree of establishment and robustness in thus far it has been successfully running with a large amount of capital in the respective chain suggesting a trustworthy and efficient consensus algorithm.
+Purely on an empirical basis, this suggests a degree of establishment and robustness.
+Thus far, it has been successfully running with a large amount of capital on the respective chain, suggesting a trustworthy and efficient consensus algorithm.

-Due to the absence of more granular data provided by the Accumulate Network, the author is unable to assess stability beyond heuristical reference to Tendermint.
+Due to the absence of more granular data provided by the Accumulate Network, the author is unable to assess stability beyond a heuristical reference to Tendermint.

-##### Mining Rewards
+#### Mining Rewards

-Validators are nodes that are responsible for verifying and validating transactions and adding them to the blockchain.
+Validators are nodes that are responsible for verifying and validating transactions, and adding them to the blockchain.
 According to the [whitepaper (p.
-21)](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf) and are compensated for it with freshly minted ACME:
+21)](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf), stakers and validators are compensated with freshly minted ACME:

 >  "Every year, 16% of tokens in the unissued pool will be minted at intervals of approximately 1 month to compensate stakers and validators in the absence of a transaction fee"